dtran08/MPV_MAL/README.md

 -Type y/n to set up the MAL API authorization again (if your client ID and client secret change, you will need to do this).
 -Type y/n to clear your mpv log history file (this is recommended as the MAL API accepts *amounts* of episodes, rather than episode numbers).
 -Assuming that your anime files have accurate naming conventions similar/same to the MAL database, the API will add the *first* result found on its search query to your account, as well as the amount of episodes watched.

+Please note that this is still a work in progress and may not function the way it should 100% of the time!